drcscodes/drcs.codes/res/ai/slides/probabilistic-inference.md

 :::
 ::::

 This procedure works for a single variable.
-If we have multiple variables and a Bayes net to represent the joint distribution over them, there are several algorithms
+If we have multiple variables and a Bayes net to represent the joint distribution over them, there are several algorithms we can use, a few of which we will see today.

 ## Prior Sampling, a.k.a., Forward Sampling